What are the origins of traffic signs?

 The royal markers

 As early as 1745, Louis XV installed stone markers adorned with fleurs-de-lis along the royal roads every 2 kilometers.
-These markers were intended to identify royal infrastructures and also to define the water supply system for the Palace of Versailles.
+Therefore, these markers were intended to identify royal infrastructures, but also to define the water supply system for the Palace of Versailles.

 A “fingerpost” is a guidance post that points the way to a named location.
 Its purpose is to guide users towards a specific destination.
-These posts, made of wood or cast iron, are classic models in the United Kingdom.
+Afterwards, these posts, made of wood or cast iron, are classic models in the United Kingdom.

 The first modern and automobile signs

 With the arrival of automobiles in the 20th century, the first signs were born to regulate and secure traffic.
-The implementation of these signs was disorganized, and countries did not have standardized signage.
+As a result, the implementation of these signs was disorganized, and certainly countries did not have standardized signage.
 In France, the first signs were those that contained the inscription ‘Ralentir’ (Slow down) and ‘Allure modérée’ (Moderate speed).
 It was in 1902 that the General Automobile Association created signs indicating dangers.

 The standardization of signage

 In 1909, during a diplomatic conference in Geneva, an attempt at international standardization of signs took place.
-This conference resulted in some distinctions between signs.
+Consequently, this conference resulted in some distinctions between signs.
 However, it was truly in 1926, during a meeting in Paris, that the Permanent Committee on Road Traffic decided to standardize traffic signs in Europe.
-The danger signs became triangular and rounder.
+Following this committee, the danger signs became triangular and rounder.

 In 1931, an international convention on the standardization of road traffic signs was signed, giving rise to 4 types of signs :